TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/gateway-not-sending-ipsec-traffic-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your Azure VPN Gateway connectivity issues.
-Through troubleshooting, we’ve determined that the connectivity issues are a result of potential misconfigurations with the Azure VPN Gateway as it relates to its configuration about your on-premise gateway.
-Please verify your configuration and ensure you have a connection object configurated, that the on-premise IP address is correctly configured and verify that your connection is not set to “Disconnect”.
+Through troubleshooting, we've determined that the connectivity issues are a result of potential misconfigurations with the Azure VPN Gateway as it relates to its configuration about your on-premise gateway.
+Please verify your configuration and ensure you have a connection object configurated, that the on-premise IP address is correctly configured and verify that your connection is not set to "Disconnect".

 Please let us know if correcting these configurations fixes your connectivity issues.